Enhanced channel estimation for near-field IRS-aided multi-user MIMO system via a large deep residual network: Introduction

-\begin{enumerate} \item To begin with, an IRS assisted NF MU communication system is constructed.
-For the NF channel model, unlike \cite{Yang2023Channel}, which solely focused on the LoS component, the NLoS component is taken into account in this paper to offer a more holistic portrayal of the NF channel characteristics.
-Moreover, the CE problem for both direct and cascaded channels is concurrently investigated in this paper, in contrast to the prevalent focus solely on cascaded channel estimation in most studies.
-Subsequently, LS estimators for direct and cascaded channels are designed.
-Correspondingly, the closed-form expression for the mean square error (MSE) of the LS estimator is derived. \item In order to effectively leverage the advantages of DRNs in denoising, we re-envisioned the CE problem in IRS-assisted NF MU communication systems as a denoising task and design a DRN-driven NF CE (DRN-NFCE) framework accordingly.
-To further validate the effectiveness and accuracy of the proposed DRN-NFCE algorithm, the Cram$\acute{e}$r-Rao lower bound (CRLB) is derived as a performance evaluation benchmark.
-Simulation results reveal that the proposed DRN-NFCE framework exhibits a lower level of MSE over the scheme without residual connections.
-In addition, compared with traditional methods such as LS and MMSE, the proposed DRN-NFCE network successfully reduces the pilot overhead by five-sixth by virtue of the powerful feature learning capability of DL technology.
-Correspondingly, a detailed analysis of the computational complexity of the proposed DRN-NFCE network is provided. \item In view of the fact that the NF channel model is more sensitive to distance variations than the FF model, which leads to pronounced discrepancies in the user channel characteristics in different regions.
-To effectively capture and utilize these diverse channel features, users are initially divided into distinct regions predicated on pivotal parameters such as channel angle and distance.
-Subsequently, to precisely align datasets from disparate user regions with their respective single region DRN-NFCE (SR-DRN-NFCE) networks, a convolutional neural network (CNN) based user region classifier (RC) is designed.
-Simulation results show that the accuracy of the proposed RC approximates 95\% in high SNR range.
-Further, the global DRN-NFCE based on federated learning (FL), i.e., FL-DRN-NFCE network, is obtained by collaboratively training the SR-DRN-NFCE networks of different user regions in a FL manner.
-Simulation analysis shows that the proposed FL-DRN-NFCE surpasses the SR-DRN-NFCE in terms of CE accuracy. \end{enumerate}
+\begin{enumerate} \item To begin with, an IRS-assisted MU NF communication system is constructed.
+For the NF channel model, unlike the work by Yang et al. \cite{Yang2023Channel}, which solely focused on the LoS component, the NLoS component is taken into account in this paper to offer a more holistic portrayal of the NF channel characteristics.
+Moreover, the CE problem for both direct and cascaded channels is concurrently investigated in this paper, in contrast to the prevalent focus solely on cascaded CE in most studies.
+Subsequently, the LS estimators for direct and cascaded channels are designed.
+Correspondingly, the closed-form expression for the mean square error (MSE) of the LS estimator is derived, and the Cram$\acute{e}$r-Rao lower bound (CRLB) is derived to serve as a benchmark for performance evaluation. \item Considering the heightened sensitivity of NF channel models to distance variations compared to FF models, this leads to significant differences in channel characteristics among users across distinct regions.
+To capture and utilize these diversified channel characteristics, users are partitioned into distinct regions based on key parameters such as channel angle and distance.
+Accordingly, a user region classifier (RC) based on convolutional neural networks is designed.
+Simulation results show that the accuracy of the proposed RC approximates 95\% in the high signal-to-noise ratio (SNR) range. \item The CE problem in IRS-assisted MU NF communication systems is re-envisioned as a denoising task, and a DRN-driven single region NF CE, namely, SR-DRN-NFCE network, is designed by leveraging the denoising advantages of DRN.
+Then, we propose an innovative CE framework that integrates SR-DRN-NFCE networks from different regions through collaborative training based on federated learning (FL), ultimately developing a novel network called FL-DRN-NFCE.
+Simulation results reveal that the proposed FL-DRN-NFCE network exhibits a lower level of MSE over the scheme without residual connections.
+In addition, compared with traditional methods such as LS and MMSE, the proposed FL-DRN-NFCE algorithm successfully reduces pilot overhead by five-sixths through the powerful feature extraction capabilities of DL technology. \end{enumerate}